nativescript-community/nativescript-health-data/README.md

 > Note that the default (debug) keystore password is empty.

+Enter the android package name.
+The `package` name is the android app name which is in the *package.json* under the `nativescript` object as the `id` property.

 ### iOS
 Make sure you enable the `HealthKit` entitlement in your app ID.